-Beaumont Fire Service is prepared to respond to any water or ice emergency.
+Beaumont Fire Services is prepared to respond to any water or ice emergency.
 However, citizens must exercise due caution to help keep themselves and our first responders safe.

 Many factors affect ice thickness including: type of water, location, the time of year, other environmental factors such as chemicals (salt), changing temperatures, water depth and size of the body of water.
 These factors mean that although the ice may look strong, there is no way to know the exact condition.
 It is safest to skate on the designated outdoor rinks within the city.